CAF Urbos: Urbos 3

 The CAF Urbos 3 is the successor of the Urbos 2; all new sales are of Urbos 3.
 The standard variants, the Urbos 100 and Urbos 70, have either a 100% or 70% low floor design, respectively, and a maximum speed of 80 km/h.
 The tram type is offered in metre gauge and standard gauge and allows for a tram width of 2300, 2400 or 2650 mm.
 Trams can be assembled from 3, 5, 7 or (only for the Urbos 100) 9 modules, with the length ranging between 23 and 56 m.

 CAF has developed an option to build 'Greentech Freedrive' lithium-ion supercapacitors and batteries into the Urbos 3, allowing brief operation without an external electrical supply.
 This ACR system (Acumulador de Carga Rápida) allowed the tramway operator in Seville to remove the overhead wires in key locations during Holy Week 2011.
 It has also been used in Luxembourg, Granada, Zaragoza and the West Midlands.

-In 2024, a CAF Urbos fleet of 40 light rail trains were transported from Cuiabá, Mato Grosso, in Brazil to Salvador, Bahia, following a deal to build the new Salvador LRT system (3 lines, under construction), to replace an old suburban train and a failed Chinese BYD Skyrail project bid.
-The deal followed a lawsuit agreement between the Brazilian states governments (Bahia and Mato Grosso) because Cuiabá LRT system construction delays for the 2014 FIFA World Cup were so significant that it was replaced by a BRT system in Cuiabá.
+In 2024, a CAF Urbos fleet of 40 light rail trains were transported from Cuiabá, Mato Grosso, in Brazil to Salvador, Bahia, following a deal to build the new Salvador LRT system (three lines, under construction), to replace an old suburban train and a failed Chinese BYD Skyrail project bid.
+The deal followed a lawsuit agreement between the Brazilian state governments (Bahia and Mato Grosso) because the delays for the construction of the Cuiabá Light Rail were so significant that it was replaced by a BRT system in Cuiabá.